rya-sge/access-denied/_posts/2025-11-22-pedersen-commitment.md

 The **Pedersen commitment** is a cryptographic primitive introduced by **Torben Pryds Pedersen** in 1991 in his paper *“[Non-Interactive and Information-Theoretic Secure Verifiable Secret Sharing.](https://eprint.iacr.org/2004/201.pdf)”*
  It provides a way to *commit* to a secret value while keeping it hidden, and ensures the value cannot be changed later.

+> This article has been written with the help of ChatGPT

 [TOC]